-I decided to have a relaxing day, sleep in until 8, go for a long breakfast and then make my way to the Rodoviaria (bus station).
+I decided to have a relaxing day, sleep in until 8, go for a long breakfast and then make my way to the Rodoviaria (bus station) and eventually to Gramado.

-I arrived there at 9:45, bought my ticket and was on the bus at 10am.
+Finally I arrived at the station at 9:45, bought my ticket and was on the bus at 10am.
 I had two hours which I spent sleeping some more and reading the JoJo Moyes book.

 Shortly after midday the bus arrived in Gramado.
-Gramado was founded by German and Italian people and still looked like this today.
+The city was founded by German and Italian immigrants and still looked like this today.
 They brought their culture and style from Europe and must have been very homesick to create their new world like their old one.

 Big shock though for me, it was only 16 degrees when I arrived in my skirt and T-Shirt.
 Never thought about bringing a jacket with me.

 So first things first, I needed to buy something with long sleeves and as a good tourist I went for something local.
 On my shirt you can see the entrance portal of Gramado.

 I walked to the local tourist agency and booked a 2 hours bus ride through and around Gramado.
 There I also met the first Brazilian who spoke German with me.
 I was fascinated, this girl could not speak English, but was talking in German to me.